 - Bridge financing

-Projecting 3–5 years of potential expenses provides a more realistic financial outlook when accounting for annual rate increases and potential care-level transitions.
+Projecting 3 to 5 years of potential expenses provides a more realistic financial outlook, particularly when incorporating annual rate increases and possible care level transitions.

 How to Compare Assisted Living Communities in Minnesota

 Because pricing structures vary across Minnesota, families should request a detailed fee schedule from each community under consideration.
+Base monthly rates may not fully reflect higher care tiers, medication management, or memory care services.

 When comparing communities, consider: